View Scott Drake's Obituary on IndependentMail.com and share memories

 Scott Drake

+Scott was an avid outdoorsman who always enjoyed getting back to his roots at Drake Farm in Starr, SC.
+He was multi-talented in both the farming and business industries.
+Scott's daughter, Olivia, was his greatest joy and blessing.

+In addition to his parents, he is survived by his daughter, Olivia Rose Drake and his sister, Lori Drake Smith, her husband Alex and their son, Hayden of Greenville.

 A funeral service will he held on Tuesday, January 28, at 2:00pm at Flat Rock Presbyterian Church, 909 Flat Rock Rd.
-Anderson, SC 29624.

-A complete obituary and funeral arrangements will be announced by The Standard Cremation & Funeral Center.
+Anderson, SC 29624 with Rev. Sanders Read officiating.
+Burial will be in Flat Rock Cemetery.
+The family will receive friends following the service.

+Flowers are optional.
+Memorials may be made to Flat Rock Cemetery C/O Mellie Jones 515 Wesley Crt.
+Starr, SC 29684

+A message of condolence may be sent to the family by visiting www.standardfuneralcenter.com